gjuric/blog/source/_posts/2008-10-16-removing-require_once-calls-from-zend-framework.md

 ---
-title: Removing require_once() calls from Zend Framework
+title: 'Removing require_once() calls from Zend Framework'
 author: Goran Jurić
 layout: post
-categories:
-  - Linux
-  - Optimization
-  - PHP
-  - Zend Framework
-tags:
-  - performance
-  - Zend Framework
+highlight: true
 ---
 If you are using Zend\_Loader to load your classes in Zend Framework, there is no need for all the require\_once() calls that are littered all over ZF files.